Azure/diagnostics-eventflow/README.md

 - Azure Cloud Service
 - Azure Virtual Machines

+The core of the library, as well as inputs and outputs listed above [are available as NuGet packages](https://www.nuget.org/packages?q=Microsoft.Diagnostics.EventFlow).

 ## Getting Started
 1. To quickly get started, you can create a simple console application in VisualStudio and install the Nuget package Microsoft.Diagnostics.EventFlow.